-An MEM combines typical engineering skills with subjects more commonly found in an MBA program.
+A MEM combines typical engineering skills with subjects more commonly found in an MBA program.
 It’s kind of like an MBA for engineers.
 You’ll learn how to handle complex business problems, take on leadership, manage stakeholder relationships, use emerging technology and ensure the financial viability of your projects.

 Develop sought-after skills

-Engineering management requires a set of highly technical skills coupled with emotionally intelligent, team management skills.
+Engineering management requires a set of highly technical skills coupled with emotional intelligence and team management skills.
 You’ll also need to understand how to manage a project.
 Unlike a standard Master of Engineering, the MEM program provides you with an understanding of how to run a business.
 In a competitive market, these skills are invaluable.
 Employers are on the lookout for engineers who can not only do the work, but will also have a strong grasp of what goes on behind the scenes in a business.

 Open new career opportunities

 Many engineers overlook how they can benefit from an MEM degree.
 However, when it comes to long-term career growth, the benefits are clear.
-Entering a leadership position with a Master of Engineering leaves you lacking valuable team and project management skills.
+Entering a leadership position with a Master of Engineering leaves you lacking important team and project management skills.
 Many employers value an MEM qualification when hiring for leadership roles, so you may find yourself struggling to step-up in your career without one.

 MEM graduates go on to enjoy a number of diverse positions that aren’t open to the majority of Master of Engineering graduates.
 Some have worked as marketing managers, business analysts, project managers, systems architects, risk management associates and more.
 Plus, an MEM gives you the business skills you need to make it on your own.
 You can open doors to indulge your entrepreneurial streak or open your own private consultancy company.